-COLLIER disposes of a cache system which is used to avoid repeated calculations of identical tensor integrals and thus serves to speed up computations.
+Collier disposes of a cache system which is used to avoid repeated calculations of identical tensor integrals and thus serves to speed up computations.
 It can operate in a local or in a global mode: In the local mode, integrals are only stored during the processing of a single subroutine call from Section 5.3.
 The cache detects identical integrals that are reached several times in the course of the reduction algorithm via different paths of the reduction tree and avoids their recalculation.
 In the global mode, in addition also identical integrals belonging to different user calls of subroutines from Section 5.3 are linked.
 Whereas the local mode of the cache is always at work, the global mode has to be activated explicitly.
 To this end, a number n{cache} of separate caches can be created to store the results of the calculated coefficients or tensors.
-This is done calling where the parameters ncache and Nmax represent the total number n{cache} of caches and the maximal $N = N{\text{cache}}^{\text{max}}$ up to which N-point integrals are cached, respectively.
+This is done calling subroutine InitCacheSystem_cll(ncache,Nmax) integer ncache,Nmax, where the parameters ncache and Nmax represent the total number $n{\rm cache}$ of caches and the maximal $N=N{\rm cache}^{\rm max}$ up to which N-point integrals are cached, respectively.
 In order to run the cache in the global mode, it is compulsory that for each phase-space point the sequence of integral calls assigned to a certain cache cacheNr is preceded by a call of InitEvent(cacheNr).
-We further stress that these integral calls must be realized for each phase-space point in the same order, and global parameters (like μ{UV}^2 , the mode of COL-LIER, etc.) must not be reset within a phase-space point, because integrals are identified by their position in the sequence of user calls.
-Note that there is no hard limit concerning the size of the caches cacheNr and that the required memory is determined and allocated dynamically during the first phase-space points.
-Depending on the application in question, running the cache in the global mode can lead to a high use of memory resources.4
+We further stress that these integral calls must be realized for each phase-space point in the same order, and global parameters (like $\mu{\rm UV}^2$, the mode of Collier, etc.) must not be reset within a phase-space point, because integrals are identified by their position in the sequence of user calls.
+Note also that depending on the application in question, running the cache in the global mode can lead to a high use of memory resources.4